2 de March de 2015 mariana

 Arc de Triomphe

 Inside the monument, there is a small museum that tells its story.
-When we get to the viewing platform on top of the arch, we are rewarded with a truly breathtaking view of the Champs-Elysées and other avenues that cross Place Charles de Gaulle (or Place de l’Étoile as the French often call it).
-From there, we can also see the Eiffel Tower and other important points of the city such as the Sacré Coeur and the Montparnasse Tower.
-On site, there are binoculars so we can better see the details of such a beautiful scenery.
+When we reach the viewing platform at the top of the arch, we are rewarded with truly breathtaking views of the Champs-Élysées and the other avenues that intersect at Place Charles de Gaulle (or Place de l’Étoile, as the French often call it).
+From there, we can also see the Eiffel Tower and other significant landmarks of the city, such as the Sacré-Cœur and the Montparnasse Tower.
+On-site, there are binoculars available to better appreciate the details of such beautiful scenery.

 Slide08